Volume 15, Issue 3 (May & Jun 2024) BCN 2024, 15(3): 421-432 | Back to browse issues page

 XML Print

-3- Department of Basic Sciences & Proteomics Research Center, Faculty of Rehabilitation Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+4- Department of Basic Sciences, Roteomics Research Center, School of Rehabilitation Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Abstract:

-Background: Stroke is one of the most debilitating diseases among the adults around the world which leads to persistent rehabilitation needs even at chronic stage.
-Achievement of good postural control is a critical requirement for daily activities which enhances quality of life in patients with stroke.
-There is increasing evidence that transcranial direct current stimulation (tDCS) may be considered as a promising adjunct technique to improve motor recovery after stroke.
-Evidence of augmented neuroplasticity after tDCS suggests that a paired rehabilitation followed by consecutive use of tDCS may optimize recovery outcomes.
-Although a few RCTs have been conducted on upper limbs rehabilitation in chronic stroke using tDCS, however no study focused on balance training in chronic stroke patients.
-This randomized, sham-controlled, double-blinded clinical study aims to address brain stimulation targeting postural control using tDCS in chronic stroke.
+Introduction: Stroke is one of the most debilitating diseases among adults worldwide and leads to persistent rehabilitation needs even at the chronic stage.
+Achieving good postural control is a critical requirement for daily activities which enhances quality of life (QoL) in patients with stroke.
+There is increasing evidence that transcranial direct current stimulation (tDCS) can be considered a promising adjunct technique to improve motor recovery after stroke.
+Evidence of augmented neuroplasticity after tDCS suggests that paired rehabilitation followed by consecutive use of tDCS may optimize recovery outcomes.
+Although a few randomized controlled trials have been conducted on upper limb rehabilitation in chronic stroke using tDCS, no study focused on balance training in chronic stroke patients.
+The present randomized, sham-controlled, double-blinded clinical study addresses brain stimulation targeting postural control using tDCS in chronic stroke.

-Methods: The study participants will be chronic ischemic stroke individuals with postural control impairments who meet no exclusion criteria.
-Active or sham anodal tDCS will delivered to lesioned leg motor cortex combined with balance training.
-Experimental group receive active anodal tDCS stimulation (2mA) for 20 min, daily for 5 days paired with balance training.
-Linear and nonlinear approaches will be used to analyse postural sway changes pre and post-intervention.
-Postural sway fluctuation, Functional balance assessment using Berg balance scale, Timed Up-and-Go Test will be compared in active and sham groups.
+Methods: The study participants included chronic ischemic stroke individuals with postural control impairments who passed the exclusion criteria.
+Active or sham anodal tDCS was delivered to the lesioned leg motor cortex combined with balance training.
+The experimental group received active anodal tDCS stimulation (2 mA) for 20 min, daily for 5 days paired with balance training.
+Linear and nonlinear approaches were used to analyze postural sway changes pre-and post-intervention.
+Postural sway fluctuation, functional balance assessment using the Berg balance scale, and timed up-and-go test were conducted to compare the active and sham groups.

-Conclusions: This trial could have significant implications for balance rehabilitation after stroke in the ambulatory setting.
-If found to be effective, this novel approach may improve rehabilitation protocol in this population.
+Conclusion: This trial could have significant implications for balance rehabilitation after stroke in the ambulatory setting.
+If effective, this novel approach may improve rehabilitation protocol in this population.

 Type of Study: Methodological Notes | Subject: Cognitive Neuroscience